microsoft/evodiff/README.md

 An example of generating 1 MSA scaffold of a structural motif can be found in [this notebook](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb).

-To evaluate the quality of the conditionally-generated query sequences, we use our self-consistency pipeline, as shown in [analysis/self_consistency_analysis.py](https://github.com/microsoft/evodiff/blob/main/analysis/self_consistency_analysis.py).
+To evaluate the quality of the conditionally-generated query sequences, we use our self-consistency pipeline.
+Analysis of pipeline outputs can be found in  [analysis/self_consistency_analysis.py](https://github.com/microsoft/evodiff/blob/main/analysis/self_consistency_analysis.py).
 To use this evaluation script, you must have the dependencies listed under the [Installation](#installation) section installed.
 To create the Potts model, which serves as a baseline, we use [CCMpredPy and CCMgen](https://github.com/soedinglab/CCMgen/wiki/Getting-Started-with-CCMgen-and-CCMpredPy).

 ## Generating intrinsically disordered regions

-Because it generates directly in sequence space, we hypothesized that EvoDiff could natively generate intrinsically disordered regions (IDRs).
+Because EvoDiff generates directly in sequence space, we hypothesized that it could natively generate intrinsically disordered regions (IDRs).
 IDRs are regions within a protein sequence that lack secondary or tertiary structure, and they carry out important and diverse functional roles in the cell directly facilitated by their lack of structure.
 Despite their prevalence and critical roles in function and disease, IDRs do not fit neatly in the structure-function paradigm and remain outside the capabilities of structure-based protein design methods.

 We used inpainting with EvoDiff-Seq and EvoDiff-MSA to intentionally generate disordered regions conditioned on their surrounding structured regions, and then used DR-BERT to predict disorder scores for each residue in the generated and natural sequences.

 To run our code and generate IDRs, run:

 ```
-python generate/conditional_generation.py --model-type oadm_640M --cond-task idr
+python generate/conditional_generation.py --model-type oa_dm_640M --cond-task idr
 ```

+Which will sample IDRs from the IDR dataset, and generate new ones.

 Please follow the instructions in the [Installation](#installation) section to download [DR-BERT](https://github.com/maslov-group/DR-BERT).